kopperud/Pesto.jl/docs/src/analysis/extended.md

 ## Tree file

 First, we load the necessary modules and read in the tree file.
+We assume that we know the total number of extant species, and using that we can calculate the sampling fraction.

 ```@setup extended
 using Pesto

-ρ = 0.635
+sampling_fraction = 0.635

 include("../../src/primates.jl")
 ```